56 Flowers

-Founded in 2015, the music group 56 Flowers is a Chinese music group that derives its name from the 56 ethnic groups of the China and is also the basis for having 56 members with one coming from an individual ethnic group.
-The group is primarily dedicated to remixing Red Songs from the Cultural Revolution into newer genres.
+Founded in 2015, the music group 56 Flowers is a Chinese music group that derives its name from the 56 ethnic groups of China and is also the basis for having 56 members with one coming from each individual ethnic group.
+The group is primarily dedicated to remixing songs from the Cultural Revolution into newer genres.
 While the group's main entertainment-based goals are to promote positive characteristics such as peace, unity, and purity.

 History

 56 Flowers was founded and debuted at the Diaoyutai Guesthouse in 2015, the group debuted with their first song "The Chinese Dream is the most beautiful".
 The group also made a major performance in the Great Hall of the People in 2016.

 Reception

 In the beginning of their debut, their Weibo account received a far higher ratio of dislikes compared to likes.
 Although through the same platform the group did not receive an overwhelming amount of dislikes, and some did defend the group claiming that the group was not responsible for the actions that occurred during the Cultural Revolution.